FracDallas - Factual information about hydraulic fracturing and natural gas production

 On December 7, 2010, Chesapeake Energy staged a public meeting in Grand Prairie, Texas to convince local residents to pressure their city council to rescind a drilling moratorium.
 On its website and in handouts at the event Chesapeake claimed that the moratorium meant that Grand Prairie mineral owners risked losing $240 Million in royalty income, the city and school district risked losing $105 Million in tax revenues and the city risked losing a total $3 Billion economic impact.
 These numbers are pure fiction.
 With 96 operating wells in 2010, Grand Prairie received a total of about $132,000 in royalty income.
 At that rate it would take 1,717+ years to equal the promised $240 Million in royalties that Grand Prairie mineral owners "risked losing if the city did not rescind the moratorium."

-Cities that rely on royalty revenues to fill budget gaps will be in serious trouble when those royalties fail to materialize, whether from wells being shut in due to no pipeline connections being available, reduced or curtailed production due to low market rates, or due to well depletion resulting in a greatly reduced output.
+Cities and counties that rely on royalty revenues to fill budget gaps will be in serious trouble when those royalties fail to materialize, whether from wells being shut in due to no pipeline connections being available, reduced or curtailed production due to low market rates, or due to well depletion resulting in a greatly reduced output.
+The added loss of revenues from lower property tax assessments will further exacerbate loss of available revenues to meet budgetary requirements putting those entities into further decline.
 Yet, many municipal governments make decisions on allowing gas well drilling based upon false and inflated promises of revenues to be received for many years.

 These issues will be discussed and debated in the pages linked in this section.
 Of all the issues that drive the debate over natural gas production economics is the engine that will make or break the industry.
 Regardless of other issues and the merits of claims from either side, if shale gas production is not profitable, then it will not prevail.
 It is really that simple.